-The Foundations in Veterans Health Care course, which is open to all health professions students, provides a unique and innovative educational opportunity to impact veterans health outcomes from a holistic perspective.
+The Foundations in Veterans Health Care course, open to all health professions students, provides a unique and innovative educational opportunity to impact veterans' health outcomes from a holistic perspective.

 Currently, the only non-VA academic partnership Veterans Health Specialty of its kind

 168 clinical hours of training in veteran-centric settings

 Precepted clinical experiences at VA Medical Centers and VA-affiliated community-based outpatient clinic facilities

 Academic enrichment activities beyond the traditional Nurse Practitioner curriculum